-(m) Future accounting changes
+(m) Future changes in accounting standards

 In August 2018, the Public Sector Accounting Board (PSAB) issued PS 3280 Asset retirement obligations.
 This accounting standard has been deferred by PSAB, and is effective for fiscal years starting on or after April 1, 2022.
 Asset retirement obligations provides guidance on how to account for and report a liability for retirement of a tangible capital asset.

-In November 2018, the PSAB approved PS 3400 Revenue.
+In November 2018, PSAB issued PS 3400 Revenue.
 This accounting standard has been deferred by PSAB, and is effective for fiscal years starting on or after April 1, 2023.
 Revenue provides guidance on how to account for and report on revenue, specifically addressing revenue arising from exchange transactions and unilateral transactions.

 In November 2020, PSAB issued PSG-8 Purchased intangibles.
 This accounting guideline is effective for fiscal years starting on or after April 1, 2023.
-Purchased intangibles provides guidance on how to account for intangibles.
+Purchased intangibles provides guidance on how to recognize intangibles as non-financial assets.

-Management has not yet adopted these standards, and is currently assessing the impact of these new standards on the consolidated financial statements.
+Management has not yet adopted these standards, and is currently assessing the impact on the consolidated financial statements.